Irina Churilova: Biography

 Irina Churilova was born in Novosibirsk.
-The future singer studied in the physics and mathematics class of Novosibirsk School No. 28, from which she graduated with a silver medal.
-Then she entered the Novosibirsk Institute of Railway Engineers (NIIZhT) to get the profession of an engineer-economist, but during the entrance exams Churilova realized that she wanted to arrange her life differently and entered the Novosibirsk Musical College named after Askold Murov (some sources describe the singer's educational career in different ways.
-For example, in one of the interviews, Churilova does not say anything about NIIZhT, but mentions the choir school in Novosibirsk, where she first came to an open lesson in October 1991 and graduated in 2000, after which, according to her, she immediately began studying at the Novosibirsk Musical College named after Murov.
-However, the choir school is not mentioned in other sources).
+After graduating from school, she entered the Novosibirsk Musical College named after Askold Murov.

-In 2008 Churilova came to the Novosibirsk Opera Theatre when she was a student at the Novosibirsk Conservatory.
+In 2008, while still a student at the Novosibirsk Conservatory, Churilova came to the Novosibirsk Opera Theatre.
+In 2009 she graduated from the Novosibirsk Conservatory.

-In 2009 she graduated from the Novosibirsk Conservatory (class of Zinaida Didenko).

-Subsequently, she continued to improve herself and attended master classes with Diane Zola (Houston Grand Opera, United States), and also trained with the vocal teacher Enzo Ferrara (La Scala Theater).
-Moreover, the singer attended master classes of Montserrat Caballé, who twice invited Churilova to take part in concerts dedicated to the notable Spanish singer at the Liceu Theater in Barcelona (in 2012 and 2014).
+She subsequently trained under Diane Zola (Houston Grand Opera) and the vocal teacher Enzo Ferrara (La Scala Theater), as well as Montserrat Caballé, who twice invited Churilova to take part in her concerts at the Liceu Theater in Barcelona, in 2012 and 2014.

-Break with Novosibirsk Opera Theatre
+Career after the Novosibirsk Opera Theatre

 In 2018 the soloist broke off relations with the Novosibirsk Opera Theatre.
 She appeared on the Novosibirsk stage for the last time on 22 May, when she sang the part of Amelia in Verdi's Un Ballo in Maschera.
 On 14 December 2018, the soloist officially left the theatre.

-Career at the Mariinsky Theatre

-In 2018, the singer became a soloist with the Mariinsky Theatre, although she made her debut at this theater back in 2013.
-She sang in the premieres of the performances The Queen of Spades (2015), Simone Boccanegra (2016), The Maid of Orleans (2021), etc. At the present time Irina Churilova is leading soprano of Mariinsky Theatre.
-She regularly performs more than 30 leading soprano roles of Russian, Italian, German and French repertoire, mostly in Tchaikovsky, Verdi, Wagner, Rimsky-Korsakov and Puccini operas:
+In 2018, Churilova became a soloist with the Mariinsky Theatre, where she had first performed in 2013.
+She sang in the premieres of the performances The Queen of Spades (2015), Simone Boccanegra (2016), The Maid of Orleans (2021), and others.
+Churilova is currently lead soprano at the Mariinsky Theatre, performing soprano roles from the Russian, Italian, German and French repertoires, mostly in Tchaikovsky, Verdi, Wagner, Rimsky-Korsakov and Puccini operas.